Scattered Islands in the Indian Ocean: Administration

 Since January 3, 2005, the Scattered Islands have been administered on behalf of the French state by the senior administrator of the French Southern and Antarctic Lands, based in Réunion.
 The Scattered Islands had previously been under the administration of the prefect of Réunion since the independence of Madagascar in 1960.
 France maintains a military garrison of around 14 troops on each of the islands in the Mozambique Channel that are claimed by Madagascar.
+The troops are supported by French naval vessels based in Réunion conducting patrol missions and re-supply operations about four times per year.
 The Glorioso Islands are also claimed by the Comoros, while Mauritius claims Tromelin Island.

 France has an exclusive economic zone (EEZ) of 200 nautical miles (370 km) around each of the small islands in the Scattered Islands, which together with the EEZ claims for the islands of Mayotte and Réunion totals more than one million square kilometres (400,000 sq mi) in the western Indian Ocean.
 There is considerable overlap of the EEZ with the neighbouring states.